Menu

 • Seasonal changes

-• Stress, emotional shock
+• Stress or emotional shock

 • Fatigue, overexertion, illness

-• Some medical treatments
+• Medical treatments

 • Chemotherapy